What is Council Tax and how is it spent?

 Parish and town councils can raise money from people who live in their area.
-They can do this by 'precepting' the 'principal authority' which in this case is either Forest Heath District Council or St Edmundsbury Borough Council.
+They can do this by 'precepting' the 'principal authority' which in this case is West Suffolk Council.
 This means that parish or town councils have instructed the principal authority to collect money on their behalf.
 This money is collected through the Council Tax.

-The pie charts below illustrate how your Council Tax is split between all the different organisations and authorities - these percentages may differ from year to year and are to be taken as a guide:
+The table below illustrates how your Council Tax is split between all the different organisations and authorities - these percentages may differ from year to year and are to be taken as a guide.

 What sort of services does my Council Tax pay for?